gardiners/raskolab.github.io/join.md

 **Supervisors**: John Rasko, Darya Vanichkina

 **Requirements**: Ideally you have some experience in a scripting language such as python and R programming, or are not daunted by the prospect of having to pick it up.
-For more information please contact <a href="mailto:d.vanichkina@centenary.org.au" target="_top">Darya<a>.
+For more information please contact <a href="mailto:d.vanichkina@centenary.org.au" target="_top">Darya</a>.

 ***